BanementI/ss13-vox/README.md

 # Adding to the List

-Simply edit the files in `wordlist/` according to the following format:
+Simply edit the `common.txt` in wordlists/, according to the following format:

 ```
-apple
-zebra
-# Comment bound to wordfile.
-It'll follow it around when organize.py is run.
-wordfile = This is a sample phrase that will be saved to wordfile.ogg
+monkey
+horse
 ```

-If it's a single letter, add it to the voxwords.txt as ```a = A.```
+# Words don't sound right
+If words are pronounced weirdly, you can specify this in `lexicon.txt`.
+Read `LEXICON-README.md` for info on that.

-# Testing Phrases
+# Testing Phrases (UNTESTED)

 To test a phrase as though it were from in-game, run (replace `$SEX` with `fem` or `mas`):